 What should I do if I have a fever after vaccination?

-Fever can occur in up to 16% of people getting the COVID-19 vaccination, usually after the second dose.
+Fever can occur in people after COVID-19 vaccination, usually after the second dose.
 Older research suggested that fever in pregnancy (especially the first trimester) can be associated with increased risk of birth defects.
 However, newer research does not show this increased risk.

-If you have a fever for any reasons during pregnancy, taking acetaminophen (Tylenol) is recommended to lower your temperature
+If you have a fever, for any reason, during pregnancy, taking acetaminophen (Tylenol) is recommended to lower your temperature.

 Are there any recommendations about this vaccine and breastfeeding?